Some Remarks on Kim-dividing in NATP Theories: Introduction

-The authors' aim is finding a suitable class of Morley sequences for $Z$ in the statement (*) above, assuming $X$=NATP and $Y$=Kim(=invariant).
-As in the studies mentioned above and suggested in \cite{Kim09}, finding the condition of $Z$ is expected to play a crucial role in the study of independence.
+The authors' aim is finding a suitable class of Morley sequences for $Z$ in the statement [$\ast$] above, assuming $X$=NATP and $Y$=Kim(=invariant).
+We could not finish our goal but found some partial results.
+As in the studies mentioned above and suggested in \cite{Kim09}, finding the condition $Z$ for Morley sequences is expected to play a crucial role in the study of independence in NATP.